-Filing for divorce is rarely accomplished without some emotional or financial stress, if not both.
-A knowledgeable, caring attorney who will make an effort to fully understand the situation, can help smooth the way.
-The cost of a divorce varies by state and depends on every couple’s unique situation.
-In general, attorney’s charge a minimum of $1,000 for an uncontested divorce, in which both parties agree that the divorce is necessary and about how to divide the assets from the marriage, assign custody of children and so on.
-It's possible to file for an uncontested divorce without help from an attorney, but if there are significant assets to divide and child custody, child support or alimony to work out, both parties usually benefit from hiring an attorney.
+In general, attorneys charge a minimum of $1,000, on average, for an uncontested divorce, in which both parties agree that the divorce is necessary and have no disputes about how to divide the assets from the marriage, assign custody of children and so on.
+It's possible to file for an uncontested divorce without help from a divorce attorney, but if there are significant assets to divide and child custody, child support or alimony to work out, both parties usually benefit from hiring an attorney.
 Note that each party typically hires his or her own lawyer, especially in contested divorces.
 For help understanding what's involved, see How to File for Divorce in 8 Easy Steps.

-A contested divorce, in which both parties don’t agree on all the terms upfront, costs more — anywhere from about $2,500 to several thousand dollars or more in some cases.
+A contested divorce, in which the parties do not agree on all the terms upfront, costs more — anywhere from about $2,500 to several thousand dollars, on average, or more.
 The costs are high because it takes the attorney or law firm more time to help clients make legal decisions, take care of document filings and represent them in court, if it comes to that.
 In most states, family law judges assigned to contested divorce cases require that couples do everything possible to reach a settlement agreement to avoid a trial, which is costly for the divorcing couple as well as the city and state in which the divorce takes place.

-A contested divorce is one in which the parties cannot mutually agree on the division of assets, child custody and so on.
+A contested divorce is one in which the parties cannot agree on the division of assets, child custody and so on.
 In some cases, one party does not want the divorce to take place at all, and legal intervention is needed to carry out the divorce.
-Because of these added complications, Loyd of Johnson, Loyd & Schmitz typically charges $2,500-$3,500 for a contested divorce.
+Because of these added complications, Loyd of Johnson, Loyd & Schmitz typically charges $2,500-$3,500, on average, for a contested divorce.

 Hourly rate versus retainer